Food

 Offer food to young puppies three times a day.
 If your puppy isn't

-age, feed twice a day.
-Even adult dogs should have their food split into
+twice a day.
+Even adult dogs should have their food split into morning

-morning and evening feedings.
-When fed once a day dogs become overly
+and evening feedings.
+When fed once a day dogs become overly hungry and

-hungry and are more likely to overeat at mealtime.
-Ask your breeder for
+are more likely to overeat at mealtime.
+Ask your breeder for feeding

-feeding directions for your pup.
-Having food continually available
+directions for your pup.
+Having food continually available encourages

-encourages overeating, and chubby puppies are more likely to have hip
+overeating, and chubby puppies are more likely to have hip dysplasia,

-dysplasia, health and weight problems later in life.
-Also, because free-fed
+health and weight problems later in life.
+Also, because free-fed puppies

-puppies never get very hungry, they don't enjoy their food unless given
+never get very hungry, they don't enjoy their food unless given special

-special treats.
-The combination of special treats and freely available
+treats.
+The combination of special treats and freely available food

 People